-The unofficial 'second city' of the UK, Birmingham is a thriving metropolis situated in the very middle of England.
-The city has much to offer, continually drawing new residents with its vibrant lifestyle and diverse populace.
+The UK's unofficial 'second city', Birmingham is a thriving metropolis at the very heart of England.
+The city has much to offer and continues to lure new residents with its vibrant lifestyle and diverse populace.

 Living in Birmingham

 Birmingham is the UK's second-largest economy and generates billions of pounds a year.
-Once a manufacturing hotspot, Birmingham saw a decline in the industry from the mid-1960s onwards.
-This forced the city to diversify its economy.
-Today, the retail, tourism and service industries are the main source of employment and income in Birmingham, along with healthcare and education.
+Once a manufacturing hotspot, Birmingham saw a decline in the industry from the mid-1960s onwards, which forced the city to diversify its economy.
+Today, the retail, tourism and service industries are the main sources of employment and income in Birmingham, along with healthcare and education.

 The lifestyle on offer in Birmingham is one of its biggest drawcards, and new arrivals will find plenty to keep them occupied.
 From art museums and Michelin-star restaurants to chocolate factories and megamalls, there's something for everyone.